jcoliz/GameFab/ScratchBlocks.md

 Pen blocks are completely not available.

-Clear — Removes all pen marks put on the screen.
+Clear â€” Removes all pen marks put on the screen.
-Stamp — Pens the sprite's image on the screen.
+Stamp â€” Pens the sprite's image on the screen.
 Can be removed using clear.
-Pen Down — Puts the sprite's pen down.
+Pen Down â€” Puts the sprite's pen down.
-Pen Up — Puts the sprite's pen up.
+Pen Up â€” Puts the sprite's pen up.
 Set Pen Color to () (color-picker) | Sets the pen color to the specified color shown on the picture.
 Change Pen Color by () | Changes the pen color by the amount.
 Set Pen Color to () (number) | Sets the pen color to the amount.